PeterBengtson/Ooloi-docs/ADRs/0029-Global-Hash-Consing.md

 ### Dynamic Cache Population Through Background Daemon

-The system includes a background daemon that performs sophisticated dynamic hash-consing of objects created through mutations, **directly paralleling JVM string consolidation**.
+The system includes a background daemon that performs dynamic hash-consing of objects created through mutations, **directly paralleling JVM string consolidation**.
 Just as the JVM string consolidation daemon identifies duplicate strings created during program execution and consolidates them in the background, our musical object daemon identifies duplicate musical objects and consolidates them asynchronously.

 **JVM String Consolidation Parallel:**
 - JVM: String concatenation creates `"Hello" + " " + "World"` → daemon later consolidates identical results
 - Ooloi: Cached C4 pitch + staccato attachment → daemon later consolidates identical "C4 with staccato" objects

-When cached objects are modified (such as adding a staccato to a C4 pitch), the resulting new objects can themselves become cached if they occur frequently enough:
+When cached objects are modified (such as adding a staccato to a C4 pitch), the resulting new objects can themselves become cached if they pass the `hash-cons-cacheable?` predicate:

 - A cached C4 pitch receives a staccato attachment, creating a "C4 with staccato" object
+- This new object passes the caching predicate (it's a TakesAttachment with only articulation attachments)
-- The background daemon monitors object creation patterns and identifies this new combination as frequently occurring
+- The background daemon identifies this duplicate cacheable object during traversal
 - Future creations of "C4 with staccato" will return the same cached instance
 - This process continues recursively - cached objects that are mutated can produce new cached objects

-**This is identical in approach to JVM string consolidation:** rather than trying to predict all possible string combinations at compile time, the JVM daemon observes actual runtime patterns and consolidates what actually occurs.
-Similarly, our daemon eliminates the need to track all mutation points synchronously in the codebase, instead asynchronously analyzing object creation patterns and promoting frequently-created objects to cached status based on actual usage patterns.
+**This parallels JVM string consolidation:** rather than trying to predict all possible object combinations at creation time, the daemon traverses stored pieces and consolidates duplicate cacheable objects it encounters.
+The `hash-cons-cacheable?` predicate determines eligibility through simple structural checks, not usage frequency analysis.

 **Implementation Complete (September 26, 2025):** The background cache optimization daemon has been fully implemented as an Integrant component with proper lifecycle management, background thread operations, STM transaction coordination, and timewalker integration.
 The daemon performs single-pass optimization using reduce over timewalk traversal, achieving identity sharing restoration for identical musical objects across pieces.
 Complete test validation demonstrates successful cache optimization with 610 backend tests passing.